Judith Ellen Foster: Career

 After her second marriage in 1869, she studied law and was admitted to the bar at Clinton, Iowa, in 1872.
 She occasionally helped her husband in trial cases and is thought to be the first woman in Iowa who was actually engaged in practice.
-She was admitted to practice in the Supreme Court of Iowa on October 20, 1875, being the fourth woman admitted to practice before that tribunal.
+She was admitted to practice in the Supreme Court of Iowa on October 20, 1875, the fourth woman admitted to practice before that tribunal.
 At first, she practiced alone, but afterwards, formed a partnership with her husband.
 She followed the legal profession for a number of years.
 In her time, she was known as "The Iowa Lawyer".

 Foster was a Methodist and joined the temperance workers when the crusade opened.
 Her home in Clinton was burned, presumably by opponents of temperance.
 As a member of the Woman's Christian Temperance Union, she served as superintendent of the legislative department.
 Her knowledge of law enabled her to help the movement for the adoption of constitutional amendments in the various states aimed at securing the prohibition of the sale and manufacture of alcoholic liquors.
 She wrote a pamphlet on the legal bearings of the question.
 She was popular and successful as a lecturer: the DeWitt Observer reported on June 5, 1874, that "one of the best temperance lectures we ever listened to was delivered in the M. E. Church last Sabbath evening by Mrs. Foster of Clinton.
 The house was filled to overflowing.
 The audience was delighted with the lecture."